 Literature Review

 The literature review workflow produces a structured survey of the academic landscape on a given topic.
 Unlike deep research which aims for a comprehensive brief, the literature review focuses specifically on mapping the state of the field — what researchers agree on, where they disagree, and what remains unexplored.
+When the input names a lab, PI, author, or lab website, /lit switches into publication-corpus mode: it resolves the lab or author identity, collects reachable publications, maps topic trajectories, and ranks the papers that most changed the corpus direction.

 Usage